Me in Moscow, April 2003

 Work History:

 American Journalism Review, July 1998 to August 2000 (part time for the first six months; full time for the following year-and-a-half): Managing editor of this 25,000-circulation, 10-issue-a-year national magazine.
 Edited full-length features, columns and letters, wrote headlines, photo cutlines and stories.
-Supervised four interns, a half-dozen columnists and numerous freelancers.
+Supervised four intern fact-checker/writers, a half-dozen columnists and numerous freelancers.
 Coordinated photos and graphics with design team.
 Wrote Web site blurbs for ajr.org.
 Taught Complex Writing course in the evenings at the University of Maryland College of Journalism in Spring 2000.

 The Washington Times, a 100,000-circulation daily newspaper: Annapolis bureau chief and congressional reporter, November 1985 to January 1992: Spent first two years heading a two-man State House bureau in Annapolis, covering the last year of Gov. Harry Hughes' term and the gubernatorial contest and election of William Donald Schaefer.
 Spent next four years reporting from Capitol Hill for the national and metro desks, including House Speaker Tom Foley's first six months in that job and D.C.
 Delegate Eleanor Holmes Norton's campaign for Congress.
 Occasionally filled in as assistant Metro editor, editing copy and wires and assigning photos and stories.